rohan843/CTFs/strategies.md

 ### DNS Packets

-If there are DNS packets (which there usually are, but pay attention to _how many_ as compared to the total packet capture size), this could be a DNS data exfiltration attack.
+If there are DNS packets (which there usually are, but pay attention to _how many_ as compared to the total packet capture size), this could be a **DNS data exfiltration attack**.
 Check for data in domain names, such as `<data string>.example.com`.

 ## Random Looking File/Binary Data